 Who Are the Uyghurs?

 The People’s Republic of China has 56 officially recognized ethnicities.
 By far, the largest ethnic group is the Han, sometimes referred to as the Han Chinese.
 The other 55 are known within China as ethnic minorities.
-Ethnicities in China are referred to in Mandarin as ( 民族 | “minzu”) and the minorities are accorded a different status.
+Ethnicities in China are referred to in Mandarin as ( 民族 | “minzu”), and the minorities are accorded a different status.

-In certain regions where the minority group is centered, the Chinese government has granted them a level of “autonomy”.
+In certain regions where the minority group is centered, the Chinese government has granted them a level of “autonomy.”
 This usually means the highest levels of government have people from the local dominant ethnicity serving.
 But note these people will always be appointed or approved by the Central Government in Beijing.

-You’ll find this notion in the official names of their regions – and note these are “regions” as opposed to “provinces”:
+You’ll find this notion in the official names of their regions and note these are “regions” as opposed to “provinces.”

 - Tibetan Autonomous Region—where the majority of ethnic Tibetans live

 - Ningxia Hui Autonomous Region—where the majority of ethnic Hui people live

 - Inner Mongolia Autonomous Region—where the majority of ethnic Mongols live

 - Guangxi Zhuang Autonomous Region—where the majority of ethnic Zhuang people live

 - Xinjiang Autonomous Region—where the majority of ethnic Uyghurs live

-The Uyghur (also spelled Uygur and Uighur) people are ethnically a mix of European and Asian peoples who settled around the Tarim Basin in what is now northwestern China.
+The Uyghur (also spelled Uygur and Uighur) people are ethnically a mix of European and Asian people who settled around the Tarim Basin in what is now northwestern China.
 Their look is more Central Asian than East Asian.

 The Uyghurs practice Islam.
-Currently under Chinese law, Uyghur women are not allowed to wear complete head-coverings and young Uyghur men are not allowed to have long beards.
+Currently, under Chinese law, Uyghur women are not allowed to wear complete head-coverings, and young Uyghur men are not allowed to have long beards.

 Uyghur language has Turkic origins and they use Arabic script.

-Our Experience with Uyghur Culture
+Our Experience With Uyghur Culture

 As part of our tour with Old Road Tours, we had requested to have our kids interact with other kids while we were there.
-We were hoping to visit a school, but our visit happened to overlap with two different holidays so school was not in session.
-Fortunately (and kindly!) the owner of Old Road Tours offered to invite us to his home in Kashgar for a traditional dinner, to meet his family and his children.
+We were hoping to visit a school, but our visit happened to overlap with two different holidays, so school was not in session.
+Fortunately (and kindly!), the owner of Old Road Tours offered to invite us to his home in Kashgar for a traditional dinner, to meet his family, and his children.
 We felt very happy to do this.

-A Traditional Meal at a Uyghur Home
+A Traditional Meal at an Uyghur Home

 The meal was very enjoyable, made more so by the clear fun our kids were having.